dengking/programming-language/docs/Theory/Design-pattern/OOP-design-pattern/Book-design-pattern/index.md

 The authors refer to [inheritance](https://en.wikipedia.org/wiki/Inheritance_(object-oriented_programming)) as *[white-box](https://en.wikipedia.org/wiki/White_box_(software_engineering)) reuse*, with white-box referring to visibility, because the internals of parent classes are often visible to [subclasses](https://en.wikipedia.org/wiki/Subclass_(computer_science)).
 In contrast, the authors refer to [object composition](https://en.wikipedia.org/wiki/Object_composition) (in which objects with well-defined interfaces are used dynamically at runtime by objects obtaining references to other objects) as *[black-box](https://en.wikipedia.org/wiki/Black_box) reuse* because no internal details of composed objects need be visible in the code using them.

+> NOTE: white-box reuse VS black-box reuse，其实核心思想是在下面描述的: "inheritance breaks encapsulation"，white-box reuse显然break encapsulation了。

 The authors discuss the tension between inheritance and encapsulation at length and state that in their experience, designers overuse inheritance (Gang of Four 1995:20).
 The danger is stated as follows:

-> "Because inheritance exposes a [subclass](https://en.wikipedia.org/wiki/Subclass_(computer_science)) to details of its parent's implementation, it's often said that 'inheritance breaks encapsulation'".
+> "Because inheritance exposes a [subclass](https://en.wikipedia.org/wiki/Subclass_(computer_science)) to details of its parent's implementation, it's often said that '**inheritance breaks encapsulation**'".
 (Gang of Four 1995:19)

-> NOTE: inheritance breaks encapsulation

 They warn that the implementation of a subclass can become so bound up with the implementation of its parent class that any change in the parent's implementation will force the subclass to change.
 Furthermore, they claim that a way to avoid this is to inherit only from **abstract classes**—but then, they point out that there is minimal code reuse.

+> NOTE: ABC无法实现code reuse

 Using inheritance is recommended mainly when adding to the functionality of existing components, reusing most of the old code and adding relatively small amounts of new code.